Residents snitch on businesses, neighbors amid shutdowns

 In hard-hit New York City, police arrested the owner of an illegal Brooklyn speakeasy where a dozen people were found drinking and gambling after someone called 311 with a tip.

-In Chicago, a yoga studio that believed it qualified as an essential health and wellness service was closed after the city — tipped off by several residents — disagreed.
+In Chicago, a yoga studio with owners who believed it qualified as an essential health and wellness service was closed after the city — tipped off by several residents — disagreed.
 Teacher Naveed Abidi of Bikram Yoga West Loop studio said he thought the studio could remain open if the space was sanitized, class size limited and students stayed far enough apart.

 “If we were naughty with the government’s order, then we're very, very sorry" said Abidi, who faces a fine of up to $10,000.
 “We're not here to cause problems, we're here to practice our poses.”